jesseocon/example-text-to-screen/readme.md

       <td>maxMessageLength</td>
       <td>35</td>
       <td>
-        'The maximum number of characters that will be displayed in the TEXT AREA (THIS ARE NEEDS TO BE A DEFINED TERM)
+        'The maximum number of characters that will be displayed in the messageTextTarget html element
       </td>
     </tr>
     <tr>